 It could be that Allergan is hoping that their product outperforms the already effective finasteride 1mg, or perhaps they are hoping for a more affordable price-point.
 They will have a clearer idea of the efficacy of their drug by March 2018, by which time the study is due to be completed.
 Just over 150 people are expected to take part.

-What may be driving Allergan’s hair loss ambitions – and this is merely speculation – is that they are planning a two-pronged attack on Androgenetic Alopecia, including an attempt to reverse thinning around the hairline, to take on the current go-to treatment combination of finasteride 1mg and minoxidil.
+What may be driving Allergan’s hair loss ambitions – and this is merely speculation – is that they are planning a two-pronged attack on Androgenetic Alopecia, including an attempt to reverse thinning around the hairline, to take on the current go-to treatments, finasteride 1mg and high strength minoxidil.

-Minoxidil is a liquid which can be applied where it is needed; what may be the company’s long-term goal is to offer an alternative option for men with hair loss that involves setipiprant alongside another drug they are trialling which is based around bimatoprost, an ingredient in several glaucoma drugs and which just happens to be a liquid – like minoxidil.
+Minoxidil is the only other clinically-proven pattern hair loss treatment; it comes in a range of formulations, all of which are applied directly to the scalp, where needed; what may be the company’s long-term goal is to offer an alternative option for men with thinning hair that involves setipiprant alongside another drug they are trialling which is based around bimatoprost, an ingredient in several glaucoma drugs and which just happens to be a liquid – like minoxidil.

 What is certainly true is that demand for clinically-proven hair loss treatment is extremely high, as around half of all men will be affected by it by the time they are 50.
 While not all of them will seek out remedies to try and combat a thinning crown or to regrow a receding hairline, those many thousands around the world that do ensure there will always be pharmaceutical companies keen to bring new hair loss solutions to the market designed to prevent baldness.